kozoyatov/gesture-control-with-DNN/README.md

 # Gesture Control With DNN Model
 <h2>Description</h2>
 <p>
-  This project implementing a gesture TV control.
+  This project implements a gesture TV control.
   The algorithm can classify two hand gesture when placing the hand in the green window.
-The first gesture change the chanel forward,     the second gesture change the chanel backward.
+The first gesture change the channel forward,     the second gesture changes the channel backward.
   I used arduino UNO to control the TV.
   For now the gesture classification works only with white background.
 </p>